Connecticut Western Reserve: Dissolution and legacy

-Seeking Heritage Area designation
+2011 Heritage Area study

 At the request of Congress in 2011, the National Park Service prepared a feasibility study for declaring the 14-county region of the Western Reserve as a National Heritage Area.
 This is a means to encourage broad-based preservation of such historical sites and buildings that are related to a large historical theme.
 Such assessment and designation has been significant for recognizing assets, and encouraging new development and businesses, including heritage tourism, often related to adaptive re-use of waterways, and buildings, as well as totally new endeavors.
 The United States has designated 49 National Heritage Areas, including two in Ohio: the Ohio Canal of the Ohio and Erie Canal and the National Aviation Heritage Area.

 The NPS study coordinator said that while the region had the historic assets, and there was considerable public support for such a designation, the Western Reserve lacked "a definitive coordinating entity or supporting group," which is required to gain Congressional approval.
-If such a body develops in the future, it might seek federal designation as a Heritage Area.
+Specifically, while the Western Reserve Land Conservancy managed natural resources, the Western Reserve Historical Society worked towards a collective story of the region, and the Fund for our Economic Future collaborated on tourism opportunities, there was no single institution coordinating all aspects of a possible Heritage Area.Western Reserve Heritage Feasibility Study (chapter 5) If such a body develops in the future, it might seek federal designation as a Heritage Area.